Celebrity Constellation in Oslo

 Michael’s Club: Suite guests have exclusive access to this quiet lounge, where they can enjoy personalized concierge service, complimentary canapés and drinks, and low-key live music.

-Martini Bar: This buzzing nightlife spot is an experience, with fun-to-watch flair bartenders and a countertop made of ice.
+Martini Bar: This buzzing nightlife spot is an experience, with fun-to-watch flair bartenders, a countertop made of ice, and a menu of creative cocktails.

 Best Known For

-Canyon Ranch SpaClub: Treatments range from seaweed leaf wraps to aromatherapy massages, but for those who don’t want to shell out the big bucks, there’s also a $25 per day pass to relax in the sauna-like Persian Garden.
+The Spa: Treatments range from seaweed wraps to aromatherapy massages, but those who don’t want to shell out the big bucks can also pay for a day pass to relax in the sauna-like Persian Garden.
 Spots fill up quickly on sea days, so book early.

-The Food: The skillful tableside service, extensive wine selection, and sophisticated dishes at specialty restaurant Ocean Liners is worthy of the $50 upcharge (flambéed lobster tail, anyone?).
-You don’t have to pay extra for a fine meal, however — the ship’s buffet, Oceanview Café, is one of the best at sea.
+The Dining Options: The skillful service, extensive wine selection, and sophisticated dishes at specialty restaurant Tuscan Grille are worthy of the upcharge (filet mignon or lobster rigatoni alfredo, anyone?).
+You don’t have to pay extra for a fine meal, however — the ship’s buffet, Oceanview Café, and Main Restaurant both offer plenty of great menu options.
+Book an AquaClass stateroom and you’ll also have access to Blu restaurant or opt for a suite to dine in Luminae, where you can try Michelin-starred Chef Daniel Boulud’s Signatures dishes.

 Who It's Best For